stoeffel/elm-verify-examples/Readme.md

 ## Setup

 There is no need for any configuration. elm-verify-examples will run on all elm files in the specified `source-directories` (`elm.json`).
-It's possible to create a config file if you want to run it on only a supset of files or on additional markdown files.
+It's possible to create a config file if you want to run it on only a subset of files or on additional markdown files.

 ```bash
 $ touch tests/elm-verify-examples.json